 “Given regularly” means different things from dog to dog and from supplement to supplement.
 Always follow the dosage instructions on your chosen supplement carefully.

 Some dogs can be quite skilled at avoiding their medicine – or what they think is medicine.
 To make it easier for you to give your pup their vitamins, most supplements are flavored to make them appealing to your pooch’s palette.
-That is why we made our Active Adult Pro bacon-flavored.

 If your pup still turns up his nose, another option is to grind his supplement up (if it’s a chewable tablet) and mix it into some wet food.